Depression Rehab Treatment

 Table of Contents

-• Integrated treatment supports both mental health and sobriety
+• Benefit from integrated care that supports both mental health and sobriety

-At Renaissance Recovery, depression treatment is fully integrated into our outpatient drug and alcohol rehab programs.
+At Renaissance Recovery, under District Behavioral Health group depression treatment is fully integrated into our outpatient drug and alcohol rehab programs.
 Our clinical teams use evidence-based therapies such as CBT, DBT, and structured skill-building to address depressive symptoms while supporting recovery goals.
 When appropriate, medication management is incorporated alongside therapy to help stabilize mood and improve daily functioning.

 By treating depression and addiction together, clients gain the tools, support, and consistency needed to rebuild confidence, restore hope, and sustain long-term recovery.